 Set up Gmail with Google Apps (MX Records)

-If you're already using email with your domain, you'll start receiving messages in Gmail instead of your old email provider.
+If you're already have email with your domain, you'll start receiving messages in Gmail instead of your old email provider.

-See the step-by-step MX setup instructions for your domain host — for example, GoDaddy, Enom, 1&1, Dreamhost, and other domain hosts.
+To set up your email with Google Apps, see the step-by-step MX setup instructions for your domain host.
+You’ll find instructions for GoDaddy, Enom, 1&1, Dreamhost, and many other domain hosts.

 If you purchased your domain when you signed up for Google Apps: Your email is already set up.
 Sign in to Gmail with your Google Apps user name (contains your domain name, not @gmail.com).